-1. PL.310 Legionella pneumophila serogroup 1 DFA Reagent (FITC-mouse monoclonal antibodies):
+1. PL.313 Legionella pneumophila serogroups 1 to 14 DFA Reagent (FITC-mouse monoclonal antibodies).

-Monoclonal antibodies prepared in mice against L. pneumophila serogroup 1 are conjugated with FITC.
+Monoclonal antibodies prepared in mice against L. pneumophila serogroups 1 to 14 are conjugated with FITC.
 The FITC conjugated monoclonal antibodies are supplied ready to use.
-Rhodamine isothiocyanate (a fluorochrome fluorescing at a wavelength different from FITC) conjugated to normal antibodies is present in the reagent as a counterstain10 and 0.095% sodium azide is included as preservative.
+Rhodamine isothiocyanate (a fluorochrome fluorescing at a wavelength different from FITC) conjugated to normal rabbit serum is present in the reagent as a counterstain and 0.095% sodium azide is included as preservative.
 The DFA Reagent is packaged 0.5 ml per bottle.

-- 2. PL.312 Positive Control Legionella pneumophila serogroup 1: Culture of L. pneumophila serogroup 1 is grown on defined medium, harvested and boiled to produce a positive antigen control.
-0.095% sodium azide is included as a preservative.
-The positive control is packaged 1.0 ml per bottle. - 3.
-PL.311 Negative Control -Legionella non-pneumophila: Culture is grown on defined medium, harvested and boiled to produce a negative antigen control.
-0.095% sodium azide is included as a preservative.
-The negative control is packaged 1.0 ml per bottle. - 4.
-PL.315 Mounting Medium: The mounting medium is buffered at pH 8.5.
-It contains glycerol, and an agent to retard photobleaching caused by ultraviolet light.
+- PL.314 Positive Control Legionella pneumophila Culture of L pneumophila is grown on defined medium, harvested and boiled to produce a positive antigen control.
+The positive control is packaged 1.0 ml per bottle.
+Reagents contain 0.095% sodium azide. - PL.311 Negative Control Legionella non-pneumophila.
+Culture is grown on defined medium, harvested and boiled to produce a negative antigen control.
+The negative control is packaged 1.0 ml per bottle.
+Reagents contain 0.095% sodium azide. - 4.
+PL.316 Mounting Medium

+Mounting medium consists of glycerol in carbonate buffer pH 8.4-8.6.
 Supplied ready to use.
 It is packaged 5.0 ml per bottle.
+Reagents contain 0.095% sodium azide.